diegomestre2/diegomestre2/README.md

 - 🔭 I’m currently working on a novel compression model called White-box compression for databases.
 - 🌱 I’m currently learning Modern C++20
-- 👯 I’m looking to collaborate on Database related projects
+- 👯 I’m often contributing to open source projects like DuckDB
 - 💬 Ask me about your data and I will tell you who you are.
 - 📫 How to reach me: diegogomest@gmail.com
 - ⚡ Fun fact: My main super power is giving advice.